wizzense/simple-lab-config/README-demo.md

 # opentofu-lab-automation

-  DEMO Kicker script for a fresh Windows Server Core setup with robust error handling.
+  DEMO Kicker script for a fresh Windows Server Core setup

   1) Loads config.json from the same folder by default (override with -ConfigFile).
   2) Checks if command-line Git is installed and in PATH.